With a few exceptions, Central Otago is a microcosm of New Zealand, with most industry or sector groups being represented here.

 The Central Otago tourism sector continues to grow with more people visiting and staying longer.
 Driving growth is the ongoing development of local attractions such as the Highlands Motorsport Park, Cycle Trails, the Maniototo Ice Rink, and wine tourism.
 Central Otago’s proximity to Queenstown, a major international tourist hub, also makes for good visitor flow.

 The Service Sector provides the economic life-blood of most Central Otago towns.
-Long established primary service businesses supporting the farming, horticulture and forestry sectors are key employers.
-Business Services are a growth area and have increased in line with the strong economic growth over the last five years.
-New service businesses are also evolving to meet the demand generated by the developing tourism, film and viticulture sectors.
+Long established primary service businesses supporting the farming, horticulture and forestry sectors are key employers and new service businesses are evolving to meet the demand generated by the developing tourism and film sectors.
+Retailers like those in smaller centers all across the country are increasingly challenged by on-line marketing efforts to drive sales via electronic commerce.

 Central Otago gained formal ‘Film Friendly’ status is 2008.
 This Film NZ endorsement means that apart from the un-rivaled scenery, Central Otago also the necessary processes and policies to meet screen production industry requirements.